MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/expense-report-multiple-approvers.md

 # required metadata

 title: Multiple approvers on an expense report
-description: This topic provides information about expense reports that require approval by multiple people.
+description: This article provides information about expense reports that require approval by multiple people.
 author: saraschi2
 ms.date: 02/23/2018
 ms.topic: article